 Email marketing messages that we send may contain tracking beacons / tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
 Where used, such marketing messages may record a range of data such as; times, dates, I.P addresses, opens, clicks, forwards, geographic and demographic data.
 Such data, within its limitations will show the activity each subscriber made for that email campaign.

 Any email marketing messages we send are in accordance with the GDPR and the PECR.
 We provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences / the information we hold about you at any time.
-See any marketing messages for instructions on how to unsubscribe or manage your preferences, you can also unsubscribe from all MailChimp lists, by following this link, otherwise contact the EMS provider or contact us directly at email@example.com.
+See any marketing messages for instructions on how to unsubscribe or manage your preferences, you can also manage your subscription, by following this link, otherwise contact us directly at [email protected].

-Our EMS provider is; Mailchimp.
+Our EMS provider is; Mailpoet.
 We hold the following information about you within our EMS system;

 Third party advertising on our website

-Clicking on any adverts, sponsored or affiliate links may track your actions by using a cookie saved to your device.
+Clicking on any adverts, sponsored or affiliate links may result in a commission or financial reward for Dog Furiendly.
+Clicking on any adverts, sponsored or affiliate links may result in tracking your actions by using a cookie saved to your device.
 You can read more about cookies in the section above.